-The length of the Extension header shall be defined in a variable length of 4 octets, i.e. m+1 = n\4 octets, where n is a positive integer.
+The length of the Extension header shall be defined in a variable length of 4 octets, i.e. m+1 = n4 octets, where n is a positive integer.

-Bits 7 and 8 of the Next Extension Header Type define how the recipient shall handle unknown Extension Types.
+Bits 7 and 8 of the Next Extension Header Type define how the recipient shall handle unknown Extension Types, see Figure 5.2.1-2.
 The recipient of an extension header of unknown type but marked as 'comprehension not required' for that recipient shall read the 'Next Extension Header Type' field (using the Extension Header Length field to identify its location in the GTP-PDU).

-The recipient of an extension header of unknown type but marked as 'comprehension required' for that recipient shall:
+The recipient of an extension header of unknown type, but marked as 'comprehension required' for that recipient, shall:

-- If the message with the unknown extension header was a request, send a response message back with CAUSE set to "unknown mandatory extension header". - Send a Supported Extension Headers Notification to the originator of the GTP PDU. - Log an error.
+- If the message with the unknown extension header was a request, send a response message back with CAUSE set to "unknown mandatory extension header"; - If the message with the unknown extension header was a request or a G-PDU, send a Supported Extension Headers Notification to the originator of the GTP-PDU and log an error.